Keoghan/lookahead/Readme.md

 A simple exploratory technique to identify if a method is subsequently chained.
 Potentially useful when writing a fluent interface.

 The test file provides a simple example.
-But, in the simplest form we just need the check and upon failure to enable chaining.
+But, in the simplest form we just need the check and to enable chaining when required.

 ```php
     use \Keoghan\Lookahead\IsChained;